 - Trans Lifeline is a peer-run crisis line for transgender, non-binary, and Two-Spirit people.
 They will not call police or an ambulance without your consent.

-- PACT is a peer-assisted crisis response service offered by CMHA as an alternative to police responses.
+- PACT is a peer-assisted crisis response service offered by CMHA.
 Currently, it is only available on the North Shore.

 - Looking Glass hosts anonymous peer support chats for people struggling with body image or eating disorders.